 AEG: Brand overview

-Founded in Berlin in 1883 by Emil Rathenau, AEG, originally known as Deutsche Edison-Gesellschaft fur Angewandte Elektricitat, dealt primarily with electric lighting.
-It obtained exclusive rights to distribute Thomas Edison’s electric light bulbs in Germany and throughout continental Europe.
-An important milestone in the history of the company was in 1887, when it created the first power plant in Berlin, beginning the process of electrification of the entire city.
+Emil Rathenau founded AEG in Berlin in 1883.
+AEG, originally Deutsche Edison-Gesellschaft fur Angewandte Elektricitat, specialized in electric lighting.
+It obtained exclusive rights to distribute Thomas Edison’s electric light bulbs in Germany and continental Europe.
+An important milestone in the company’s history was 1887, when it created the first power plant in Berlin and began electrifying the entire city.

 In the following years, under Rathenau’s leadership, AEG became a dominant force in the German electrical industry.
-The company expanded into other aspects of electrical engineering.
-These included electric streetcars, household appliances, generators, and motors.
-In 1907, AEG built the first high-voltage transmission line connecting Lauffen and Frankfurt am Main, setting the standard for long-distance transmission of electricity over long distances.
+The company expanded into other aspects of electrical engineering, including electric streetcars, household appliances, generators, and motors.
+In 1907, AEG built the first high-voltage transmission line connecting Lauffen and Frankfurt am Main, setting the standard for long-distance electricity transmission.

-During the tumultuous period of World War I, AEG began to play an important role as a supplier to the German armed forces, creating new technologies in the fields of submarines and chemical warfare.
-Between the two world wars, the company expanded its portfolio into areas such as radio technology, movie equipment, and sound recording devices known as tape recorders.
+During the tumultuous period of World War I, AEG began to play an important role as a supplier to the German armed forces, creating new technologies in submarines and chemical warfare.
+Between the two world wars, the company expanded its portfolio into radio technology, movie equipment, and sound recording devices known as tape recorders.

 By the beginning of World War II, AEG had grown exponentially and employed over 190,000 people.
 The company played a significant role in the German war effort, making its manufacturing facilities prime targets for Allied aerial bombardment.
-After the ravages of war, AEG managed to revive itself by shifting its focus to the production of consumer electronics and household products such as televisions and washing machines.
+After the ravages of war, AEG managed to revive itself by shifting its focus to producing consumer electronics and household products such as televisions and washing machines.

 Meaning and History